GabeScott/standard-works-vault/General Conference/1981 October - People to People.md

 There were strong social barriers among the Jews at the time of Christ, yet the Savior mingled freely among the publicans and sinners—far different from the Pharisees, who believed sinners should not be guests in their houses.

-Christ rebuked their unkindliness, saying, “They that be whole need not a physician, but they that are sick.”
-(Matt.
-9:12.)
+Christ rebuked their unkindliness, saying, “They that be whole need not a physician, but they that are sick.” ([[Matthew 9.12|Matt.
+9:12]].)

 His enemies complained that Jesus mingled and ate with sinners, but Jesus justified His ways and taught more clearly the purpose of God’s love toward repentant sinners and the joy there is in heaven over one sinner that repents: